containerd/stargz-snapshotter/docs/overview.md

 This is another way to enable lazy pulling of private images on Kubernetes.

-Following configuration enables stargz snapshotter to access to private registries using kubernetes secrets (type = `kubernetes.io/dockerconfigjson`) in the cluster using kubeconfig files.
+Following configuration (typically located at `/etc/containerd-stargz-grpc/config.toml`) enables stargz snapshotter to access to private registries using kubernetes secrets (type = `kubernetes.io/dockerconfigjson`) in the cluster using kubeconfig files.
 You can specify the path of kubeconfig file using `kubeconfig_path` option.
 It's no problem that the specified file doesn't exist when this snapshotter starts.
 In this case, snapsohtter polls the file until actually provided.